Avtem/LearnCpp-Quiz-201/step 01.md

 A) Because this is going to be a bigger program, let's start with a design exercise.

-Goal: Think about how your program will be structured.
+Goal: Document the key requirements for this program, and how your program will be structured.
 We will do this in two steps.

 Step 1: What are the top-level things that your program needs to do? (e.g. display the game board)